Toroidal Volume Ion Source (TORVIS)

 - Highest current source for H– and He–

 - Stable over a wider range of conditions

 - Servicing interval is over 1,000 hours of beam time

 The NEC Toroidal Volume Ion Source (TORVIS) is our highest current source for negative ions of hydrogen, deuterium, and helium.
 It is designed for efficient injection into tandem electrostatic accelerators.

-The TORVIS is a high current H–/He– ion source with a toroidal discharge chamber.
-Negative protons are directly extracted from the source.
+- High current H–/He– ion source with a toroidal discharge chamber, where negative protons are directly extracted from the source.

-The TORVIS is a compact vacuum chamber that is completely surrounded by small permanent magnets arranged to create a surface of magnet cusps.
-These cusps serve to mirror the ions and electrons away from the walls of the chamber.
+- Compact vacuum chamber completely surrounded by small permanent magnets arranged to create a surface of magnet cusps that mirror the ions and electrons away from the walls of the chamber.

 - Central magnet placed on the back plate of the ion source directly opposite the beam exit aperture, producing a conical region that contains slow electrons and filters out fast electrons to reduce destruction of the negative ion.